osg-htc/docs/docs/data/install-bestman-xrootd.md

 ### (Optional) Configuring secured xrootdfs

-If you want to enable security for access to xrootd via xrootdfs you will need to modify xrootd configuration and perform several steps to make xrootdfs secured.
+If you want to enable security for access to XRootD via xrootdfs you will need to modify XRootD configuration and perform several steps to make xrootdfs secured.

-1. On the xrootd redirector node, execute the following command:
+1. On the XRootD redirector node, execute the following command:

         :::console
         root@host # xrdsssadmin -k %RED%<my_key_name>%ENDCOLOR% -u anybody -g usrgroup add %RED%<keyfile>%ENDCOLOR%